twineappdev-scorx/scorx-website/_posts/2026-05-23-junior-afl-player-performance-variation-stats.md

 If you spent the drive home trying to figure out what went wrong, you're not alone.
 But here's the thing: nothing went wrong.
 Performance variation in junior players is so normal it has its own name in sports science circles — and if you know what to expect, it stops feeling like a warning sign and starts feeling like just... footy.

-## Why does a junior AFL player's performance change so much week to week?
+## Why does a junior player's performance change so much week to week?

 Because they're kids, and kids aren't machines.